 Malda – the first thing that comes to our mind about Malda is mangoes.
 But Malda is much more than that.
 Malda has a very rich history and was the seat of power for many empires.
-Malda thus have a few historical relics scattered throughout with Gour and Panduah being the most famous.
+Malda thus has a few historical relics scattered throughout with Gour and Panduah being the most famous.
 We had lived in Malda for more than 4 years for work.
 During that period, we explored the town and visited the historical sites of Gour, Pandua and Old Malda.

-The history of Malda can be traced back to the medieval periods and centres around the cities of Gaur and Pandua.
-Gaur being an ancient city, its mention can be found even in the Hindu Puranic texts.
-The historical records of the city however can be traced from 500 BC from the time of Mauryan Dynasty.
-From the Mauryas, Gaur and the region of Pandua, then known as Pundrabardhana came under the reign of the Guptas.
-They were succeeded by Sasanka, the king of Karnasubarna as well as the king of Gour in the beginning of 7th Century AD who ruled for almost 3 decades.
-From the middle of the 8th century to 11th century the Pal dynasty ruled Bengal.
+The history of Malda can be traced back to the medieval periods and centres around the cities of Gour and Pandua.
+Gour or Gaur being an ancient city, its mention can be found even in the Hindu Puranic texts.
+The historical records of the city, however, can be traced from 500 BC from the time of the Mauryan Dynasty.
+From the period of Mauryas, Gour and the region of Pandua, then known as Pundrabardhana came under the reign of the Guptas.
+They were succeeded by Sasanka.
+He was the king of Karnasubarna as well as the king of Gour in the beginning of 7th Century AD and ruled for almost 3 decades.
+From the middle of the 8th century to 11th century the Pala dynasty ruled Bengal.
 They were great followers and propagators of Buddhism and the religion flourished under their reign.
 The Pal dynasty yielded to the Sen Dynasty who was ardent followers of Hinduism.
-Unlike the Pals, the Sens did not encourage the propagation of the other religions During the reign of Lakshman Sen, Gaur was known as Lakshmanbati.
+Unlike the Pals, the Sens did not encourage the propagation of the other religions.
+During the reign of Lakshman Sen, Gour was known as Lakshmanbati.
 The Sen Kings ruled Bengal till Bakhtiyar Khilji conquered Bengal in 1204 AD.

-The Muslim rule lasted for about 500 years before Sirajuddulah was defeated by Lord Clive in the battle of Plassey in 1757 thus changing the course of Indian history.
+The Muslim rule lasted for about 500 years before Nawab Siraj-ud-Daula was defeated by Lord Clive in the battle of Plassey in 1757 thus changing the course of Indian history.

-From the ancient period different rulers with different beliefs, religion and dynasty had left the mark of their dynasty, but most have them failed the test of time.
-New rulers had obliterated the previous marks left by the erstwhile rulers.
+From the ancient period different rulers with different beliefs, religion and dynasty had left the mark of their dynasty, but most have failed the test of time.
+New rulers had obliterated the previous marks left by their predecessors.
 But whatever remains are now in ruins and relics, nevertheless reminds the resplendence and grandeur of the time.

 Gour, Malda – the ancient city of Bengal

-Gour has many architectural structures of historical importance, and is sure to attract history and archaeology buffs.many historical relics are located along the road towards Gour till you reach Mahadipur, the Indo-Bangladesh border.
+Gour has many architectural structures of historical importance and is sure to attract history and archaeology buffs.
+Many historical relics are located along the road till you reach Mahadipur, the Indo-Bangladesh border.
 Most of these ancient monuments are surrounded by beautiful and well-maintained gardens.

 We started from the Indo – Bangladesh border at Mahadipur, A giant red stone structure stands here, known as the “Kotwali Darwaza”.
 Probably named after the chief of police (Kotwal in Persian), the gate was stationed to guard the southern wall of Gour.
 It was built during the fifteenth century following the move of the capital from nearby Pandua to Gaur in 1446.